|Hometown:||Kansas City, Kan.|

 Honors and Awards

-- Team Defensive MVP (2013-14)
+- Defensive MVP (2013-14 & 2014-15)Most Improved Player (2013-14)

-In Big Ten action, Parker played in all 18 games, but found consistent minutes down the stretch.
+In Big Ten action, Parker played in all 18 games and found consistent minutes down the stretch.
 Beginning with the Minnesota win on Jan.
 26, Parker saw double-digit minutes in 13 of the Huskers' final 14 games.
 He provided a lift at Northwestern on Feb.
 8, scoring all five of his points in the second half and added a pair of steals as Nebraska picked up its first road win of the year.
 Against Illinois, he matched his career high with four steals and had four assists, while his on-ball defense limited the Illini to 33 percent second-half shooting.
-He had seven points and drew a crucial charge with 29 seconds left to preserve a four-point Husker lead.
-Parker set his Big Ten career high with eight points at Indiana, as he went 3-for-3 from the field, added three steals and helped limit Yogi Ferrell to 4-of-14 shooting.
+He had seven points and drew a crucial charge with 29 seconds left to preserve a four-point Husker lead against Northwestern on March 1.
+Parker set his Big Ten season high with eight points at Indiana, as he went 3-for-3 from the field, added three steals and helped limit Yogi Ferrell to 4-of-14 shooting.

-Parker closed the season with one of his best efforts against Big Ten competition, totaling five points, three assists and matching his career high with three rebounds against No. 10 Ohio State in the Big Ten quarterfinals on March 15.
+Parker closed the season with one of his best efforts against Big Ten competition, totaling five points, three assists and three rebounds against No. 10 Ohio State in the Big Ten quarterfinals on March 15.
 He came off the bench for the majority of the Big Ten season, averaging 1.4 points and 1.4 assists per game while playing an average of 17 minutes per contest.

 Parker was one of the top players in the Kansas City area during his high school career.
 He was a four-year starter who led Sumner Academy of Arts and Science to an 85-15 record and a pair of Class 4A state titles during his high school career playing for Coach Dan Parra.
 Parker totaled 1,468 points, 375 assists and 355 steals during his high school career, finishing third in school history in points scored.